 Recently David O. Russell (The Fighter) was attached as director, and he had all but cast Mark Wahlberg in Nathan Drake’s well-worn shoes.
 While The Fighter was a great film, one that I very much enjoyed, he had some crazy ideas for the Uncharted film adaptation, and not crazy in a good way.

 I could go along with Marky Mark as Nathan Drake, as he has proven himself a great actor despite some bad movie choices.
-However, Russell wanted to cast Robert DeNiro and Joe Pesci as part of Drake’s ” family that’s a force to be reckoned with in the world of international art and antiquities … [a family] that deals with heads of state and heads of museums and metes out justice,” as Russell, who very apparently has never played the Uncharted games, stated.
+However, Russell wanted to cast Robert DeNiro and Joe Pesci as part of Drake’s ” family that’s a force to be reckoned with in the world of international art and antiquities … that deals with heads of state and heads of museums and metes out justice,” as Russell, who very apparently has never played the Uncharted games, stated.
 That is some hot garbage that I cannot abide.

 Many comparisons have been made between Indiana Jones and Nathan Drake.
 And Uncharted is basically just a better version of Tomb Raider, save for the fact that we have to look at a guy’s ass instead of Lara’s the whole game.
 The first Tomb Raider was one of the only video game adaptations I could stomach, as it stayed true enough to the source material and had an actress, in Angelina Jolie, who effectively showcased the game heroine’s badassery.
 Indiana Jones, of course, is a legendary series with heart pumping action, a great hero, and an engaging story and dialogue.